pinellolab/haystack_bio/README.md

 	docker pull lucapinello/haystack_bio

-See an example on how to run haystack-bio with a Docker image see the section **Testing haystack-bio** below. __If you get memory errors try to allocate at least 8GB to the docker image in order to run haystack-bio__.
+See an example on how to run haystack  with a Docker image see the section **Testing haystack ** below. __If you get memory errors try to allocate at least 8GB to the docker image in order to run haystack __.

 The current version is compatible only with Unix like operating systems on 64 bit architectures and was tested on:
 - CentOS 6.5